quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment-demo-ui.md

 Follow these steps to create the messages and sentiment web gateways:

+1. Make sure the `sentiment` topic is available.
+Click `Topics` on the main left-hand navigation, and click `+ Create topic`, enter `sentiment`, and then click `Create`.

+	This topic needs to be available so you can select it in a later step.

-1. Navigate to the Library and locate `External Source`.
+2. Navigate to the Library and locate `External Source`.

-2. Click `Add external source`.
+3. Click `Add external source`.

-3. In the `name` field enter `Chat messages WebGateway`.
+4. In the `name` field enter `Chat messages WebGateway`.

-4. Select or enter `messages` in the `output` field.
+5. Select or enter `messages` in the `output` field.

-5. Click `Add external Source` to create the external source.
+6. Click `Add external Source` to create the external source.

-6. Navigate to the Library and locate `External Destination`.
+7. Navigate to the Library and locate `External Destination`.

-7. Click `Add external destination`.
+8. Click `Add external destination`.

-8. In the `name` field enter `Chat sentiment WebGateway`.
+9. In the `name` field enter `Chat sentiment WebGateway`.

-9. Select or enter `sentiment` in the `input` field.
+10. Select `sentiment` in the `input` field.

-10. Click `Add external Destination` to create the external destination.
+11. Click `Add external Destination` to create the external destination.

 You've now created the gateways needed for this tutorial.